9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 To get here, it’s just a quick drive/taxi ride or a 30 minute walk on a dirt road from the center of town.

-A night walk in Mindo lets you discover a whole side of Mindo that most people don’t get to see.
+When the sun goes down, the cloud forest completely transforms.
+A guided night walk lets you discover a whole side of Mindo that most people miss.

-If you’re craving a little adrenaline, you’ve got to go ziplining in Mindo at Mindo Canopy Adventures.
+If you’re craving a bit of adrenaline, you HAVE to go ziplining in Mindo at Mindo Canopy Adventures.

-While the ziplining here isn’t as dramatic as in Baños, Mindo’s ziplines take you through the treetops for a bird’s eye view of the cloud forest.
+While they might not be as extreme as the ziplines in Baños, Mindo’s ziplines take you through the treetops for a bird’s eye view of the cloud forest.

 We were even able to soar through the treetops superman style in tandem with our guide on one of the longest lines, which was so much fun.
 Our guides made us feel safe and secure the whole time.

-They’re perfect for breakfast, a snack, or whenever you’re craving something comforting and delicious.
-We tried them for lunch at El Quetzal and were totally hooked after the first bite.
+We tried them for lunch at El Quetzal and were totally hooked after that.

-Note: Full disclosure – Arepas are originally from Venezuela and Colombia, not actually from Ecuador.
-So while Mindo has incredible arepas, they’re not a traditional Ecuadorian dish.
+Full disclosure: Arepas are originally from Venezuela and Colombia, not Ecuador.
+So while they’re delicious, if you want something more traditionally Ecuadorian, try these instead:

-• Empanadas de viento – Crispy, deep-fried empanadas stuffed with cheese and sprinkled with sugar.
+- Empanadas de viento: Crispy, deep-fried empanadas filled with cheese and sprinkled with sugar.

 9. Go Tube Rafting on the River

-Tube rafting down the Mindo River (Río Mindo) is one of the most fun and unique ways to experience the cloud forest.
+Tube rafting down the Río Mindo is one of the most fun and unique ways to experience the cloud forest.

-Instead of a traditional raft, you’ll be strapped into a cluster of large inner tubes tied together, with a guide helping you navigate the river’s twists and turns.
+You’ll be strapped into a cluster of inner tubes tied together while a guide helps you navigate the river’s twists and turns.
+It’s a mix of a relaxing float and some bumpy rapids, depending on the water level.

 Having your own vehicle gives you the most flexibility for getting around Mindo, but you don’t need one!

-Mindo is a super small town and you can easily walk most places within about 30 minutes.
+Mindo is a tiny town, and you can easily walk from one end to the other in about 30 minutes.

-If you do have a car, you might want to consider a 4×4 if you plan to drive up to the trailhead to Ruta de las Cascadas or to hotels up in the mountains.
-The roads can be steep and muddy, especially after a lot of rain.
+If you rent a car, a 4×4 is a good idea if you plan to drive on the steep and muddy mountain roads, like to the Ruta de las Cascadas trailhead or to hotels up in the mountains.
+The roads are steep and our car almost got stuck in the mud after some rain.

 Alternatively, you can always organize day trips.
 Whether you’re looking for half day tours or a full day, there are plenty of tour options around Mindo.